A. J. Feeley: Miami Dolphins

 Feeley was traded to the Miami Dolphins in March 2004 in exchange for Miami's 2005 second round pick (used by Philadelphia to select wide receiver Reggie Brown).
 Feeley was set to compete for the Dolphins' starting quarterback job with Jay Fiedler.
 After the competition, he and Fiedler traded starts throughout the season.

 The Dolphins season was considered a disaster.
-Their star running back Ricky Williams retired prior to the season after a failed drug test, and head coach Dave Wannstedt resigned from the team following a 1–9 start.
+Their star running back Ricky Williams retired prior to the season after a failed drug test, and head coach Dave Wannstedt resigned from the team following a 1–8 start.
 Feeley would under-perform as well; in 11 games, Feeley threw 11 touchdowns against 15 interceptions, for a 61.7 quarterback rating.

 Feeley would help produce a few bright spots on the year.
-Following the 1–9 start to enter their bye week, Feeley was given the start in the next six games, going 3-3 (the Dolphins would finish with a 4–12 record) and showing signs of improvement as a starter.
-Though two of those wins came against the lowly Browns and 49ers, on December 20, 2004, Feeley's 2-11 Dolphins upset the 12-1 Patriots on Monday Night Football, in a game that has become known as "The Night That Courage Wore Orange."
+Following the 1–9 start to enter their bye week, Feeley was given the start in the next six games, going 3–3 (the Dolphins would finish with a 4–12 record) and showing signs of improvement as a starter.
+Though two of those wins came against the lowly Cleveland Browns and San Francisco 49ers, on December 20, 2004, Feeley's 2–11 Dolphins upset the 12–1 Patriots on Monday Night Football, in a game that has become known as "The Night That Courage Wore Orange."
 With the Dolphins trailing by 11 with just 3:59 to play, Feeley guided the team to two late scores, including a game-winning touchdown to Derrius Thompson to upset the defending Super Bowl champions.
-The game was significant, as the 14-2 Patriots would miss out on homefield advantage throughout the playoffs against the 15-1 Steelers.
+The game was significant, as the 14–2 Patriots would miss out on homefield advantage throughout the playoffs against the 15–1 Steelers.
 It was also the last time the Patriots would lose that season, en route to another Super Bowl championship.

 Due to his strong play to end the season, Feeley was named the starting quarterback going into the season by new coach Nick Saban.
 However, Gus Frerotte was instead named the starter.